Buyer Database · Production Company · Updated

 Common questions about Laika

-Does Laika accept unsolicited scripts or submissions?
+Does Laika accept unsolicited scripts?

 What is Laika currently producing?

-Who leads development at Laika?
+Who leads creative and business decisions at Laika?

 Adjacent buyers in this lane